delehef/asgart/README.md

   - `--out FILENAME` set output file name

   - `--min-length` set the minimal length (in bp) for a duplication to be plotted (default: 5000bp)

   - `--min-identity` set the minimal identity rate (in %) for a duplication to be plotted (default: 0%).

   - `--no-direct` do not plot direct duplications

   - `--no-reversed` do not plot reversed duplications

-  - `--no-untranslated` do not plot non-translated duplications
+  - `--no-uncomplemented` do not plot non-complemented duplications

-  - `--no-translated` do not plot translated duplications
+  - `--no-complemented` do not plot complemented duplications

   - `--features FILE` add an additional track containing features to plot alongside the duplications.

   - `--filter-features DISTANCE` don't plot duplications that are farther away then `DISTANCE` bp from the features in the track.

 ### Feature file format

 The feature file format contains a list of lines with three values separated by semi-colons.

 1. The label of the feature.
 2. the start of the feaure.
 It may either be a single integer representing its absolute coordinate, or be of the form `NAME+OFFSET`, defining a start position at `OFFSET` from the start of `NAME` chromosomes (from the input FASTA file).
 3. The length of the feaure in base pairs.

 Comment lines starts with a `#`.